FIVE DECADES OF MUSIC

 Van Morrison

-Ozzie moved to California and joined Van Morrison’s band as keyboardist.
-Playing behind one of rock and soul’s greatest vocalists was a masterclass in dynamics, feel, and the art of serving the song.
+I moved out to California and joined Van Morrison’s band on keyboards.
+Playing behind a voice like that is a masterclass — in dynamics, in feel, and in learning to serve the song instead of stepping on it.

 1970s